wet-boew/wet-boew-documentation/research/2018-3-wet5-kickoff.md

 layout: default-theme-wet-boew-en
 title: 2018-3 - WET 5 kick off
 description: Documentations material presented at the WET 5 kick off on May 10, 2018
-modified: 2018-05-10
+languages: false
+hide_breadcrumb: false
+date_modified: 2020-01-13
 ---

 Documentations material presented at the WET 5 framework development kick off meeting on May 10, 2018.

 {::nomarkdown}